Sudokuru/Frontend/README.md

-# How to start the frontend app
+# Start the frontend app

 Run `npm i` in the root folder
 Run `npm run start`